-2 - systems of diffusion, whose macro effect is the diffusion of a trait or particularity, or of a "state", from a limited number to a higher number of agents of the system; the heuristic model that describes these systems contains the following rules (figure 2);
+2 - SYSTEMS OF DIFFUSION, whose macro effect is the diffusion of a trait or particularity, or of a "state", from a limited number to a higher number of agents of the system; the heuristic model that describes these systems contains the rules deriving from Figure 2.

-MICRO RULE = NECESSITATING FACTOR: if you see that an "object" is diffused among the collectivity (global information) then it is "useful" for you to possess it or harmful not to possess it (necessitating factor), and you must try to acquire it;
+MICRO BEHAVIOR AND NECESSITATING RULE: if you see that an "object" is diffused, then it is "useful" for you to possess it or harmful not to possess it (necessitating factor), and you must try to "acquire" it.

-MACRO RULE = RECOMBINING FACTOR: the environment or the collectivity preserves the diffused objects and maintains the utility of possessing the "object"; the higher the utility or need to acquire the object for the individuals, the more the object will spread throughout the collectivity;
+MACRO BEHAVIOR AND RECOMBINING RULE: THE environment or the collectivity preserves the diffused objects and maintains the utility of possessing the object; the higher the utility or need to acquire the object is for the individuals, the more the object will spread throughout the collectivity.

-MICRO-MACRO FEEDBACK: a greater diffusion (macro effect or global information) implies a greater desire to acquire the object (micro effect); the single acquisition (micro behaviour) widens the collective diffusion (macro behaviour).
+MICRO-MACRO FEEDBACK.
+CHANCE AND NECESSITY: A greater diffusion (macro effect) implies a greater desire to acquire the object (micro effect); the single acquisition (micro behavior) widens the collective diffusion (macro behavior).
+Once the imitative phenomenon has begun "by chance", it is maintained "by necessity" until the saturation density is reached.